numpy/numpy-tutorials/README.md

 Go to [https://github.com/numpy/numpy-tutorials/issues](https://github.com/numpy/numpy-tutorials/issues) and create a new issue with your proposal.
 Give as much detail as you can about what kind of content you would like to write (tutorial, how-to) and what you plan to cover.
 We will try to respond as quickly as possible with comments, if applicable.

+#### Check out our suggested template

+You can use our [Tutorial Style Guide](content/tutorial-style-guide.ipynb) to make your content consistent with our existing tutorials.

 #### Upload your content

 Remember to clear all outputs on your notebook before uploading it.